shawn111/wyrcan/README.md

 There are three basic steps to getting things working:

 1. Build and push a *bootable* container.
-2. Confingure `wyrcan.img=CONTAINER` to point to the container.
+2. Configure `wyrcan.img=CONTAINER` to point to the container.
 3. Boot Wyrcan.

 From there, Wyrcan will do the rest.

 ## Build and Push a Bootable Container

 What is a *bootable* container?
-A *bootable* container is a container that includes a kernel (vmlinuz + modules) as well as an init system (usually `systemd`) properly linked to `/init`.
+A *bootable* container is a normal container with a few additional customizations:

-The steps for this depend on the container's distribution.
-However, it boils down to basically three steps.
+1. A kernel is installed and hard-linked to `/boot/wyrcan.kernel`.

-1. Inhereit from a base image.
+2. An init system (usually systemd) is installed and hard-linked to `/init`.

-2. Install the kernel and the init system.
+3. (Optional) All necessary hardware support packages are installed.
+This may include firmware, userspace drivers or enabling software.
+Often nothing is expressly required for this step as installing the kernel will pull in all the necessary dependencies.

-3. Link to the init system.
+4. (Optional) The container may defined required kernel cmdline options by specifying them in `/boot/wyrcan.cmdline`.

 After these minimal requirements are met, you can customize the container to meet your specifications.
 You will probably build your container with